 When one does this, one stops produces new sankaras, new reactions to conditioned reality – and at this point old sankaras, old memories, old emotions, old judgements, start arising.
 All the stresses of the previous days arose before my minds eye, but I kept my attention on the level of the body, kept the feeling of equanimity, based on the understanding of annica, impermanence, and these stressed dissolved like the last of the winter frost.
 After these tensions dissolved, older, more deep rooted sankaras began to arise – things that had clearly been on my mind for some time, but would only sometimes manifest themselves as thoughts.
 These were things that lay at the core of my emotional being, and produced a very strong bodily reaction.
 Tears began streaming down my face in the meditation hall, but I continued to observe, continued to remind myself that these emotions, although powerful, shared the same essential nature as all other phenomena, they arise and they pass away.
 I didn’t try and prevent the tears, nor did relish in the flood of emotion that I was experiencing, I just accepted the reality as it was, and pretty soon the tide receded.

-Afterwards, I was left with an inner peace, a balanced mind, allowing for a closer look at the works of my consciousness.
-In this state, the first thing that I began to notice was that the things I normally thought of as ‘me’, my body and my mind (by which I mean the voice inside my head), were not necessarily me at all – I just decided they were at some point, and cling onto to them, giving them the most, sometimes the sole, importance in the multitude of things that exist within the frontiers of experience.
+Afterwards, I was left with an inner peace, a balanced mind, allowing for a closer look at the working of my consciousness.
+In this state, the first thing that I began to notice was that the things I normally thought of as ‘me’, my body and my mind (by which I mean the voice inside my head), were not necessarily me at all – I just decided that they were at some point, and clung onto to them, giving them the most, sometimes the sole, importance in the multitude of things that exist within the frontiers of experience.
 During the hour of strong determination, after about 45 minutes, the body starts aching – you feel the pain of the body, you feel it sending you impulses to move.
 But you don’t react to them, instead merely observing, and continuing to move the awareness from head to toe.
 Then your mind, the voice in your head, starts to scream at you ‘MOVE YOUR LEGS!?’, or, ‘OK, you’ve done well, 45 minutes, long time, there’s no shame in moving the legs and trying again next time’.

 But again, you don’t react.
 You sit at the riverbank of your mind, allowing all to flow past without being swept away.
 You move your awareness through the body, remaining consciousness of the subtle sensations, although the gross sensations are calling out for your attention.
 Doing this makes you realise that, although you have always thought of these things as ‘me’, always listened to them, always given them high importance, always reacted to them, ‘you’ are not these thoughts, or this body.
 Because behind the body, behind the voice in your head, is something else – awareness.
 In its pure form, awareness is not happy or sad, doesn’t feel pleasure or pain, it is empty of all characteristics – and yet, like the sun, it enlightens all.
 It is the foundation of consciousness.
 It is Buddha nature.
 And meditation allows you to experience this pure awareness, beginning with a glimpse out of the corner of your minds eye.